lamikae/rails-portlet/example/README.md

       ./script/server

-Browse to <a href="http://localhost:8080/">http://localhost:8080/</a>.
+Browse to [localhost:8080](http://localhost:8080/).
 Login (click on "login as Bruno"), then add a new page and open it.
 On an empty page use the Liferay JavaScript controls to add a new application.
 You should see the 'Rails-portlet example' category.
 Open it and add the test bench.